-Channel deepening by dredging and sand mining is a common practice in the development and maintenance of navigable channels and resource utilization in estuaries.
+Channel deepening by dredging and sand mining is a common practice in the development and maintenance of navigable channels in estuaries.
 Generally speaking, channel deepening can increase the longitudinal estuarine circulation by decreasing the bottom friction and increasing the baroclinic forcing which is proportional to the water depth (Amin, 1983; Chernetsky et al., 2010; Winterwerp, 2011).
 On the other hand, the increase in water depth can also increase the salt intrusion and decrease the horizontal density gradient, thus reducing the baroclinic force.
-Channel deepening also affects estuarine circulation in other ways, such as increasing the Stokes transport and the associated compensating return flow (Amin, 1983), altering the nonlinear tidal rectification (Li and O'Donnell, 1997), and tidal asymmetry in mixing between flood and ebb tides (tidal straining) (Simpson, 1990).
+Channel deepening also affects the estuarine circulation in other ways, such as increasing the Stokes transport and the associated compensating return flow (Amin, 1983), altering the nonlinear tidal rectification (Li and O'Donnell, 1997), and tidal asymmetry in mixing between flood and ebb tides (tidal straining) (Simpson, 1990).
 Therefore, the effect of channel deepening is an intricate balance between these reinforcing and/or competing effects.
 Chant et al. (2018) demonstrated that a relatively small (15%) increase in water depth can result in a double exchange flow.
 They attributed this increase to the increase in horizontal salinity gradient and/or a reduction in vertical mixing, but they did not give a clear distinction about how these two effects work together and which is dominant.

 Change in estuary width is another aspect of topographic change in estuaries and is mainly caused by reclamation and utilization of salt marshes, construction of coastal protection structures along the estuarine banks.
 Change in estuary width generates a change in the estuarine convergence, and therefore a change in the estuarine circulation.
 Burchard et al. (2014) concluded that an increase in the estuarine convergence results in an enhancement or reduction of the longitudinal estuarine circulation as increased estuarine convergence can reduce or even reverse the straining-induced circulation, though the advection-induced circulation is increased.
 Changes in estuarine width can also modify the lateral circulation and feedback to the generation of the longitudinal estuarine circulation through the change in lateral advection (Lacy et al., 2003; Lerczak and Rockwell Geyer, 2004; Scully et al., 2009; Burchard et al., 2010; Burchard et al., 2014).
 Lerczak and Rockwell Geyer (2004) suggested that lateral effects on the longitudinal estuarine circulation would be stronger in narrower estuaries given a constant lateral salinity gradient.
 Schulz et al. (2015) investigated the impact of the depth-to-width ratio of the estuarine cross-section on the longitudinal estuarine circulation and found that the longitudinal estuarine circulation exhibits a distinct maximum in medium-wide channels.
 They diagnosed the mechanisms for such a phenomenon and attributed it to the sensitivities of the straining- and advection-induced circulations on the changes in depth-to-width ratio.